 Nestled under the liver, it is a low-key powerhouse in breaking up the fats we ingest.
 Its main function is to store bile used for digestion, which is produced by the liver.
 When it is not actively being used for digestion, the gallbladder holds onto the bile and stores it for later use.

 When we eat, food begins to travel down our digestive tract into the small intestine which signals the gallbladder to release the bile that helps break down our food.1

 Stones can form in the liver and/or gallbladder when things go awry, such as too much cholesterol or too many bile salts and other calcifications.
 These small stones form when bile in the gallbladder crystallizes, when there is more cholesterol than what the bile can dissolve.

 Gallstones can be caused by a high fat diet, obesity or taking hormone pills such as birth control.
 Often, a gallstone will go unnoticed until it gets big enough to induce symptoms in the body.

-When there is sudden and intense pain in the abdomen that causes nausea or vomiting, or sudden, intense back pain between your shoulders, you may have a gallstone problem.
+When there is a sudden and intense pain in the abdomen that causes nausea or vomiting, or a sudden, intense back pain between your shoulders, you may have a gallstone problem.